ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 :::note

-Memdb stores everything in memory.
-So if you have a 900 GiB leveldb instance, then using memdb you’d need 900 GiB of RAM.
+`memdb` stores everything in memory.
+So if you have a 900 GiB leveldb instance, then using `memdb` you’d need 900 GiB of RAM.
-Memdb is useful for fast one-off testing, not for running an actual node (on fuji or mainnet).
+`memdb` is useful for fast one-off testing, not for running an actual node (on fuji or mainnet).
-Also note that memdb doesn’t persist after restart.
+Also note that `memdb` doesn’t persist after restart.
 So any time you restart the node it would start syncing from scratch.

 :::